 - Magnetic Resonance Imaging - During the process of diagnosis, it is helpful to get a variety of images and perspectives.
 If your initial exams are not conclusive, your doctor may recommend a breast MRI.

 - Biopsy and lab tests - A breast biopsy is a test that removes tissue or sometimes fluid from the suspicious area and it is the only diagnostic procedure that can definitely determine if the suspicious area is cancerous through lab tests.
-If you are diagnosed with breast cancer, your doctor may order additional lab tests to assist with prognosis.
+If you are diagnosed with breast cancer, your doctor may order additional lab tests to assist with the prognosis.

 Symptoms of breast cancer can vary from person to person, and some may not even have any symptoms at all.
 The main manifestation of the disease is through a nodule (lump) in the breast, which is usually painless.
 This lump may be very small and may also be present in the armpits and neck.
 Other symptoms can be: